We sat down with tattoo artist Terrie Karam to learn more about tattoo ink and what you should know before you head to your tattoo appointment.

 Preservatives: Some tattoo inks may also contain preservatives to help prevent the growth of bacteria and other contaminants.
 These preservatives help to keep the ink fresh and prevent infections.

-Stabilizers: Some inks may include stabilizers to help maintain the consistency of the ink and prevent it from separating or fading over time.
+Stabilisers: Some inks may include stabilisers to help maintain the consistency of the ink and prevent it from separating or fading over time.

 The specific ingredients in tattoo ink can vary from one brand to another, and some inks may contain additional ingredients or differ in their proportions to create their own proprietary blends.

-Artists often have their favorites depending on what their style is and what they’re aiming to achieve.
+Artists often have their favourites depending on what their style is and what they’re aiming to achieve.